-I first spotted this graphic wallpaper made in France on a blog I follow, Dos Family, and I knew I had to have it.
-The one stumbling block was the price tag.
-So instead of stretching my budget too small to accommodate the price, I used it as inspiration, and figured out a way to do it myself (a little bit of winning!).
+When I got the captions of this French-made background image on my next blog, Dos Family, I knew I had to have it.
+The only stumbling block was the price tag, which was slightly higher.
+So instead of stretching my budget too small to accommodate the price, I used it as an inspiration and found a way to do it myself (a little bit of winning!).

-The whole thing took about a month – but only because I worked on it in stolen snippets of time.
-(Note: You do have to be comfortable with the paint-can pile-up with a work-in-progress like this.)
-As for question of smell and wet paint, it really wasn’t an issue.
-Cans of paint were never open in the room; I would pour a tiny bit into of paint into an old yogurt cup and use a small paintbrush (the kind you’d find at an art store, not a paint store) and only paint a few triangles at a time.
-Another advantage to the piecemeal nature of this project is that a day’s work dries very quickly.
+The whole project took about a month – but because I took my “best time”.
+(Note: You should be comfortable with the rising paint as you progress).
+As for the smell and wet paint, it was not a problem.
+I made sure that the paint cans were not opened in the room; I can pour a little paint on an old yogurt cup and use a small paintbrush (the kind you can find in an art store, not a paint store) and paint only a few triangles at a time.
+Another benefit of a small portion of this project is that the day’s work dries up very quickly.

-In the end, I actually like my painted version better than the original wallpaper— I love the wobbly lines and hand-drawn feel.
-And my boys love counting the number triangles in each color before naps and bedtime.
+Finally, I prefer my painted version to a more realistic background — I love the moving lines and the hand-drawn feeling.
+And my boys love to count the number of triangles in each color before bed and at bedtime.

 Meghan McEwan is the founder of the brilliant travel site Designtripper.

 POSTED IN: AT HOME · TAGGED: KIDS’ BEDROOM, KIDS’ ROOMS, LIVING ROOM IDEAS, WALLPAPERS